Mathmagician8191/Liberty-Chess/Standards/ULCI.md

     this is the current line the client is calculating. <cpunr> is the number of the cpu if the client is running on more than one cpu. <cpunr> = 1,2,3.... if the client is just using one cpu, <cpunr> can be omitted.
     If <cpunr> is greater than 1, always send all k lines in k strings together.
-    The client should only send this if the option "UCI_ShowCurrLine" is set to true.

 * option
   This command tells the server which parameters can be changed in the client.